bpulse/bpulse-sdk-java/README.md

 </configuration>
 ```

+In case of the target system has its own logging properties file, it's necessary to add the corresponding lines mentioned above to it.

 ### HOW TO USE ###

 Bpulse java client uses BPulseJavaClient class for pulses sending to BPULSE.
 It implements two methods: getInstance() and sendPulse(PulsesRQ) for create/load pulses repository and assign the number of threads for insert pulses into the repository and the sending of them via BPULSE COLLECTOR REST SERVICE.